How to Declutter Your Closet

 A clothing, shoes, or accessories transformer.
 That plain blue turtleneck won’t be turned into a fabulous pair of well-fitting black dress shoes, no matter how slice it.

 A clothing re-sizer.
-Beyond everyday wear and tear, and some obligatory shrinkage in the laundry, your closet won’t change a size L t-shirt into a size XS t-shirt, or vice versa.
+Beyond everyday wear and tear, your closet won’t change a size L t-shirt into a size XS t-shirt.
 An article of clothing in a particular size will pretty much stay that same size.

 Larger on the inside than it is on the outside.
 Your closet takes up a finite amount of space.
 Likewise, your clothing will take up that same finite amount of space inside the closet as well.